-WIC is a nutrition program that provides nutrition and health education, healthy food and other services to Kansas families who qualify.
+WIC is a nutrition program that provides nutrition and health education, healthy food, and other services to Kansas families who qualify.
 WIC stands for Women, Infants, and Children.
 Due to the COVID-19 pandemic, WIC services are being offered remotely until further notice.

 WIC’s goal is to help keep pregnant and breastfeeding women, new moms, and kids under age 5 healthy.
 To do this, WIC provides:

 Referrals for services that can benefit the whole family

 But that’s not all!
 WIC also offers immunization screening and referral, breastfeeding support, and nutrition and health information on a variety of topics including meal planning, maintaining a healthy weight, picky eaters, caring for a new baby, shopping on a budget and more.

 We encourage you to take advantage of all that WIC offers.